Getting Around Israel

 There is no departure tax on domestic flights.

 Israel has an excellent road network, although congestion is a problem in urban areas.
 Navigating is easy with road signs in Hebrew, Arabic and English.

-Most major car hire companies are represented in Israel as well as several local companies, notably Eldan (www.eldan.co.il).
-To rent a car, drivers must be over 21 and hold an international driving licence and credit card.
+Most major car hire companies such as Budget, Hertz and Sixt are represented in Israel as well as several local companies, notably Eldan (www.eldan.co.il).
+To rent a car, drivers must be at least 21 and hold an international driving licence and credit card.

-Taxis are metered, and can be telephoned or hailed from the street.
+Taxis are metered, and can be booked by phone or hailed from the street.
 Taxis operate during Shabbat, but are more expensive.
 Another type of taxi is the ‘sherut’ (shared taxis).
 These minibuses follow the routes of the bus lines but can be hailed from anywhere.

 Buses are the top mode of transport in Israel and offer reliable, comfortable services.
 The main long-distance bus company is Egged (www.egged.co.il), and there are regional companies serving urban areas such as Dan (www.dan.co.il) in Tel Aviv.
 However, services to rural areas are sparse.

 Long-distance bus tickets are available from Egged's website or at bus stations.
 Most services, like the popular Tel Aviv-Jerusalem route, don't need to be booked in advance.
 However, services to Eilat may get booked up during the summer months.

 You can buy intra-city bus tickets at bus stations, from the driver or from the vending machine on board.